KingJ89/ALX-Project_pos_web_app/README.md

 PROGRESS

 This week, I’d rate my progress at about a 7 out of 10.
 I’m keeping track by comparing what I’ve finished against the goals I set.
 I’ve made good headway, especially with the backend and getting the frontend design in place.
 However, I did hit a few snags while trying to integrate some features, which slowed things down a bit.
 Even with these challenges, I’m confident the project is still on schedule.
 I’ve adjusted the timeline slightly, but I’m making sure the most important parts will be completed as planned.

+project progress link is: https://docs.google.com/document/d/1mQWJ7hTk1MP1Aejw3dclm8IUi1X6ZX166VP820LsRv0/edit?usp=sharing

+thats where we share all updates made to the project.

+Progress

+    Progress Rating: 7/10

+    Explanation: This week’s progress has been steady, though some unforeseen challenges slowed things down.
+We successfully built the CRUD console for managing inventory in Python, and the back-end functionality with MySQL is working as expected.
+However, integrating the front-end with HTML, CSS, and JavaScript took more time than initially planned.
+The dynamic features needed for real-time updates proved to be more complex than anticipated.

+    Completed Parts: The backend for managing product inventory, including adding, updating, and deleting items in the database, is fully implemented.
+We also completed the initial design for the front-end user interface, focusing on the two core pages for inventory management and point-of-sale sales.

+    Incomplete Aspects: Full front-end functionality, particularly the CRUD operations from the user interface, still needs to be completed and connected to the back-end API.
+Additionally, implementing real-time updates when products are sold and deducted from the inventory is still in progress.

+Challenges

+Technical Challenge: The most difficult technical challenge this week involved integrating the front-end interface with the back-end Python CRUD operations.
+The complexity arose when trying to ensure seamless data flow between the client-side JavaScript and the server-side Python code, especially when handling HTTP requests for creating, updating, and deleting items.
+The front-end, built with HTML, CSS, and JavaScript, uses JSON to send requests to the backend, which utilizes Flask to process these requests and interact with the MySQL database.

+One specific hurdle was ensuring that the inventory data in MySQL stayed in sync with real-time updates on the front-end.
+As each transaction occurred, we needed to make sure the inventory was adjusted accordingly, but the asynchronous nature of JavaScript posed issues where the front-end didn’t immediately reflect the backend changes.
+Debugging this took time, particularly in dealing with situations where the updates didn’t persist properly in the database or weren’t reflected quickly enough on the user interface.
+The issue was eventually mitigated by using AJAX for more responsive updates and tweaking the backend routes to handle multiple operations more efficiently.

+Non-Technical Challenge: The most difficult non-technical challenge was time management and prioritizing tasks effectively.
+Initially, the project timeline seemed feasible, but the deeper we got into integration tasks, the more apparent it became that certain phases were under-budgeted in terms of time.
+For instance, designing the front-end while ensuring it not only looked modern but functioned in alignment with the backend proved to be more time-consuming than anticipated.

+Additionally, communicating these changes to external stakeholders—like peers who provided feedback—took more effort.
+Managing these expectations without causing delays was a fine balance.
+Shifting priorities to tackle technical issues without losing sight of overall progress required frequent reassessment of timelines.
+To adapt, we had to revise the project milestones and ensure that the core functionalities for the MVP were prioritized over aesthetic or less critical features, a decision that had to be communicated clearly to everyone involved.